Differentially Private High-Dimensional Approximate Range Counting, Revisited: Improving the Top-1 Data Structure

 \subsection{\texttt{CloseTop-1}}

 We now study \texttt{CloseTop-1} (see Algorithm \ref{alg: CloseTop-1 Data Structure}), a practical implementation of the previous asymptotic data structure.
-The intuition is to associate to each point of the dataset a random vector with an inner product close to the expected maximum $\sqrt{2\log m}-o(1)$ \cite{hall1979rate}, so the name of the data structure.
-In the proposed construction we sample $m$ random vectors $\bff{a}\sim\mathcal{N}(0,1)^d$, and we associate to any $\bff{x}$ the first random vector such that $\sqrt{2\log m}-\frac{3}{2}\frac{\log\log m}{\sqrt{2\log m}}\leq\inner{\bff{a}}{\bff{x}}\leq \sqrt{2\log m}$.
-This is necessary for our analysis: let $\bff{a}_{\bff{x}}$ the vector associated to $\bff{x}$, in our analysis we need to provide an upper bound for $\inner{\bff{a}_{\bff{x}}}{\bff{x}}$ to study the probability to inspect far points.
-It turns out that an upper bound with high probability in $n$ for $X_{\bff{x}, (m)}$ leads to sub-optimal $\rho$ coefficient (see Appendix \ref{appendix: On the Maximum Inner Product}), so we opted for this solution.
+In \texttt{Top-1} we associate to each point of the dataset the random vector with the highest inner product.
+This is an intuitive choice that leads to a simple and clear analysis by analyzing Gaussian tails of concomitant statistics (Theorem \ref{theorem: asymptotic concominants}).
+However, this is an asymptotic theorem, results from the fact that $X_{\bff{x}}=\max_{\bff{a}\in \mathcal{A}^m}\inner{\bff{a}}{\bff{x}} = \sqrt{2\log m}-o(1)$ and $\text{Var}[X_{\bff{x}}] = o(1)$ \cite{hall1979rate}.
+In fact, it can be obtained by Lemma \ref{lemma: relation between concominant and extreme} by setting $X_{\bff{x}} = \sqrt{2\log m}$.
+The intuition of \texttt{CloseTop-1} is to provide a lower and an upper bound for $X_{\bff x}$ by construction, by associating to each point of the dataset a random vector with an inner product \emph{close} to the expected maximum, so the name of the data structure.
+In the proposed construction, we sample $m$ random vectors $\bff{a}\sim\mathcal{N}(0,1)^d$, and we associate to any $\bff{x}$ the first random vector such that $\sqrt{2\log m}-\frac{3}{2}\frac{\log\log m}{\sqrt{2\log m}}\leq\inner{\bff{a}}{\bff{x}}\leq \sqrt{2\log m}$.
+If at least one random vector succeeds in the association, then we say that $\bff{x}$ collided.
+The key property of \texttt{CloseTop-1} is that a point collides with high probability (Lemma \ref{lemma: collision}), which allows to state the following lemma. \begin{lemma} Lemma \ref{lemma: close point probability} and Lemma \ref{lemma: Expected number of far points} remain valid for \texttt{CloseTop-1} under the same assumptions, without relying on the $n \to \infty$ condition. \end{lemma} As Theorem \ref{theorem: Top-1} and Corollary \ref{cor:balunbal} are derived from Lemmas \ref{lemma: close point probability} and \ref{lemma: Expected number of far points}, \texttt{CloseTop-1} give the same results as \texttt{Top-1}, without relying on the assumption that the concomitants follow a limiting distribution.